- 1 Purpose

 The following areas may be contacted for assistance in locating Student Users for Usability testing:

-- Phoenix Central works with members of the Student Representative Committee (SRC) and Students participating in the Phoenix Award who may be interested in participating in Usability testing.
+- Student Enrichment works with members of the Student Representative Committee (SRC) and Students participating in the Phoenix Award who may be interested in participating in Usability testing.

 - Student Ambassadors may be willing to provide input and participate in Usability testing.

-For permission and assistance to contact Academic Division Employees, contact the Faculty Executive Managers.
+For permission and assistance to contact Academic Division Employees, contact the Executive Director (Professional Services), Academic Affairs.

 For permission to contact Employees within other areas and divisions of the University, request assistance from the office of the appropriate Divisional head.

-For assistance communicating with Users who are Research Workers, contact the Office of Research.
+For assistance communicating with Users who are Researchers, contact the Office of Research and Innovation.

 Ethics clearance may need to be obtained from the Human Research Ethics Committee.
 Assistance is provided by the Research Integrity and Ethics team.